PetrSebela/assessment-of-executive-functions/README.md

 # Initial research
+## Executive functions
+- planning
+- fluid inteligence
+- self regulation
+- mental flexibility
+- inhibitory control
+- working memory

+## Initial research on existing testing methods
-Initial research revealed several methods for testing persons executive functions.
-Methods itself are relatively easy to come by, main issue lies within their execution or evaluation.
+The is huge amount of several methods for testing persons executive functions.
+Methods itself are relatively easy to come by, main issue lies within their standardization, execution or evaluation.

-Problem with execution of tests is the frequently required presence of examiner or use of proprietary testing materials, which are not favorable for scope of this project.

-Another concern is test evaluation.
-While paid tests come with included evaluation data, freely accesible testing methods often lack such features.
-To counter this lack of data, custom study would be needed.
-Need to consult with prof. how to approach.
+Some tests require presence of examiner or require proprietary testing materials.
+Another concenrn is evaluation of gathered test data.
+While paid tests ussualy come with standardized data used for comparison, freely accesible methods often lack such data.
+As result, most methods would require custom study to calibrate said test (test battery).

 ## List of found methods
 ### mini-SEA